 What Is a Change Order in Construction?

-A change of order lets clients address new requests and add them to a new contract.
-This change order contract replaces the preexisting agreement and dictates the new direction for the project.
+A change order, also known as a variation order, lets clients address new requests and add them to a new contract.
+Some change orders have minor changes, while other change orders represent major changes from the original document.
+After reaching an agreement, the change order contract replaces the preexisting agreement and dictates the new direction for the project.
+Change orders can modify deadlines, add new milestones, and make additional changes.
 You will have to create a change order draft that reflects the client’s new requests and the contractor’s price change.
 A change order only takes effect once both parties sign the agreement.

 When Do You Need a Change Order?